Robert Maxwell: Early life

+Robert Maxwell was born Ján Ludvík Hyman Binyamin Hoch in the small town of Slatinské Doly on the border with Romania, in the region of Carpathian Ruthenia in Czechoslovakia (now Solotvyno, Ukraine) on 10 June 1923.
+Like the rest of the then-newly formed Czechoslovakia, the area of Maxwell's birth and upbringing had been part of Austria-Hungary until early November 1918.
+The area was eventually annexed by Hungary in 1939.

-Robert Maxwell was born into a poor Yiddish-speaking Orthodox Jewish family in the small town of Slatinské Doly, in the region of Carpathian Ruthenia, Czechoslovakia (now Solotvyno, Ukraine).
-His parents were Mechel Hoch and Hannah Slomowitz.
-He had six siblings.
-In 1939, the area was reclaimed by Hungary.
-Most of Maxwell's family was murdered in Auschwitz after Hungary was occupied in 1944 by Nazi Germany, but years earlier he had escaped to France.
+Maxwell was born into a poor Yiddish-speaking Orthodox Jewish family and had six siblings.
+His authorised biography claims that he was also a distant relative of Elie Wiesel, but The Dispatch could find nothing to substantiate such a claim.
+Most of Maxwells' relatives died in Auschwitz after Hungary was occupied in 1944 by Nazi Germany, but years earlier he had escaped to France.
 In May 1940, he joined the Czechoslovak Army in exile in Marseille.

 After the fall of France and the British retreat to Britain, Maxwell (using the name "Ivan du Maurier", or "Leslie du Maurier", the surname taken from the name of a popular cigarette brand) took part in a protest against the leadership of the Czechoslovak Army, and with 500 other soldiers he was transferred to the Pioneer Corps and later to the North Staffordshire Regiment in 1943.
 He was then involved in action across Europe, from the Normandy beaches to Berlin, and achieved the rank of sergeant.
 Maxwell gained a commission in 1945 and was promoted to the rank of captain.

-In January 1945, Maxwell's heroism in "storming a German machine-gun nest" during the war won him the Military Cross, presented by Field Marshal Bernard Montgomery.
-Attached to the Foreign Office, he served in Berlin during the next two years in the press section.
-Maxwell naturalised as a British subject on 19 June 1946 and changed his name by deed of change of name on 30 June 1948.
+In January 1945, Maxwell's heroism in "storming a German machine-gun nest" won him the Military Cross (MC), presented by Field Marshal Sir Bernard Law Montgomery.
+Attached to the Foreign Office, he worked in Berlin during the next two years in the press section.
+Maxwell naturalised as a British subject on 19 June 1946 and changed his name to Ian Robert Maxwell by deed of change of name on 30 June 1948.

-In 1945, Maxwell married Elisabeth "Betty" Meynard, a French Protestant, and the couple had nine children over the next 16 years: Michael, Philip, Ann, Christine, Isabel, Karine, Ian, Kevin and Ghislaine.
-In a 1995 interview, Elisabeth talked of how they were recreating his childhood family who were killed in the Holocaust.
-Five of his children – Christine, Isabel, Ian, Kevin and Ghislaine – were later employed within his companies.
-His daughter Karine died of leukaemia at age three, while Michael was severely injured in a car crash in 1961, at the age of 15, when his driver fell asleep at the wheel and crashed headlong into another vehicle.
+In 1945, Maxwell married Elisabeth "Betty" Meynard, a French Protestant, and the couple had nine children over the next sixteen years: Michael, Philip, Ann, Christine, Isabel, Karine, Ian, Kevin, and Ghislaine.
+In a 1995 interview, Elisabeth talked of how they were recreating Maxwell's childhood family who did not survive the Holocaust.
+Five of his children—Christine, Isabel, Ian, Kevin and Ghislaine—were later employed within his companies.
+Karine died of leukaemia at age three, while Michael was severely injured in a car crash in 1961, at age 15, when his driver fell asleep at the wheel and crashed headlong into another vehicle.
 Michael never regained consciousness and died seven years later.